srsaurav0/Hotel-Management-System-Next-React-Typescript/README.md

-# Hotel Management and Booking System with Next.js
+# Hotel Management System with Next.js and Typescript

 ## Overview
 The **NextJs & ReactJs Assignment** focuses on creating, testing, debugging, and enhancing React and Next.js components and pages, ensuring a seamless user experience and reliable data handling across the application.